Stormfield: Conception, architecture, and construction

-Clemens' life and death at Stormfield
+Life at Stormfield

-Clemens initially named the villa "Autobiography house" and then "Innocence at Home" in reference to his European travel memoir The Innocents Abroad.
-He changed the name to Stormfield that autumn following a storm which alluded to his short story "Captain Stormfield's Visit to Heaven" and to the profits from it which he used to finance the construction.
+Twain initially called the villa "Autobiography House", and then "Innocents at Home" in reference to his European travel memoir The Innocents Abroad.
+He changed the name to Stormfield that autumn following a storm which alluded to his short story "Extract from Captain Stormfield's Visit to Heaven" and to the profits from it which he used to finance the construction.

-Two burglars broke into the house in September, 1908 and stole silver; they also exchanged shots with a deputy sheriff who was wounded.
+Two burglars broke into the house in September 1908 and stole silver; they also exchanged shots with a deputy sheriff who was wounded.
 They were later apprehended aboard a train in Bethel, Connecticut and sentenced to prison.
-Clemens briefly met the men while they were in custody and subsequently posted a note on the front door of Stormfield addressed "To the next Burglar", advising them that the house contained "nothing but plated ware" which they could find "in that brass thing" by a basket of kittens; to make no noise to disturb the family; and to leave the kittens.
+Twain briefly met the men while they were in custody and subsequently posted a note on the front door of Stormfield addressed "To the next Burglar", advising them that the house contained "nothing but plated ware" which they could find "in that brass thing" by a basket of kittens; to make no noise to disturb the family; and to leave the kittens.
 He also added an entry in his guest book to note the burglars' arrival "without permission."

-In his leisure time at Stormfield, Clemens enjoyed playing billiards and the card game hearts, reading, writing, smoking, and strolling the grounds.
-He hosted numerous famous visitors at Stormfield, including Thomas Edison who filmed the only surviving motion picture of Clemens, showing him walking the grounds of Stormfield.
+In his leisure time at Stormfield, Twain enjoyed playing billiards and the card game hearts, reading, writing, smoking, and strolling the grounds.
+He hosted numerous famous visitors at Stormfield, including Thomas Edison who filmed the only surviving motion picture of Twain, showing him walking the grounds of Stormfield.
 Others included Helen Keller, who lived in nearby Easton, Connecticut, and muckraker journalist Ida Tarbell, also an Easton resident.
-Clemens decided to endow a library in Redding, and he began charging visitors one dollar to raise funds for it.
+Twain decided to endow a library in Redding, and he began charging visitors one dollar to raise funds for it.
 As a host, he was "dignified, courteous, and prodigal in his hospitality," Beard wrote, "possessing all of the admirable characteristics of the best type of the old-fashioned Southern gentleman."

-In 1909, Clemens purchased a nearby farm as a home for daughter Jean which he called Jean's Farm, who would serve as his secretary after the dismissal of Isabel Lyon.
-On October 6, 1909, Clara Clemens married pianist Ossip Gabrilowitsch, with the ceremony held on the grounds of Stormfield.
-Clemens had given a farmhouse on property that he called the "Lobster Pot" to his secretary, household manager, and social companion Isabel Lyon as a Christmas present in 1907, only to dismiss her in 1909.
-He regained ownership of it in July 1909.
-Unfortunately, Jean died at Stormfield on December 24, the cause of death believed to be a heart attack during an epileptic seizure while taking a bath.
-Clemens subsequently wrote "The Death of Jean", believed to be the last work he ever completed.
+On October 6, 1909, Clara Clemens married pianist Ossip Gabrilowitsch, in a ceremony held on the grounds of Stormfield.
+Twain had given a farmhouse on property that he called the Lobster Pot to his secretary, household manager and social companion Isabel Lyon as a Christmas present in 1907.
+He dismissed her in 1909 and regained ownership of the property.

+In 1909 Twain purchased a nearby farm as a home for his daughter Jean, who worked as his secretary after the departure of Isabel Lyon.
+Jean died at Stormfield December 24, 1909, the cause of death believed to be a heart attack during an epileptic seizure while taking a bath.
+Clemens wrote "The Death of Jean", believed to be the last work he ever completed.

-Clemens was suffering from a heart ailment in the spring of 1910 and sought to recuperate in Bermuda, but he returned to Stormfield April 12, 1910.
-He died April 21.
+Twain was suffering from a heart ailment in the spring of 1910 and sought to recuperate in Bermuda.
+He returned to Stormfield April 12, 1910, and died there April 21.